Kobudo - Ancient Art of Martial Art Weapons

-Kobudo is an extension of karate that employs the use of Okinawan tools that were used as weapons.
-These implements were used by Okinawan farmers, fishermen, merchants & royalty for self-defense and defense of their families.
-In Shorin-Ryu Karate, students not only learn empty hand techniques known as kara-te, but also kobu-do (martial arts weapons) from the day they walk into our dojo.
-Most schools, if they teach kobudo at all, charge exorbitant fees to learn kobudo and others require students to reach a certain rank in karate before they learn kobudo.
-However, both karate and kobudo employ similar movements, philosophy & muscle memory thus it is traditional in Okinawan martial arts schools to train in both.
-Check out our schedule.
+Kobudo is an extension of karate and employs Okinawan tools for weapons.
+These implements were used by Okinawan farmers, fishermen, merchants & royalty for self-defense.
+In Shorin-Ryu Karate, unlike most karate schools, students learn empty hand techniques known as kara-te, but also kobu-do (martial arts weapons) in our dojo.
+Nearly all schools, if they teach kobudo at all, charge exorbitant fees to learn kobudo or may require students to reach a certain rank in karate before they learn kobudo.
+However, both karate and kobudo use similar movements & muscle memory thus it is traditional in Okinawan martial arts to train in both.
+And Soke Hausel (your instructor) is an expert in nearly all of the Okinawa kobudo weapons as well as in many samurai arts.

-Imagine you are in a library and you are attacked by a thug with a knife - you are surrounded by weapons including all those books and magazines - so learn how to use them.
-What if you are in the Sears garden shop - my goodness, there are weapons everywhere!
+Imagine being in a library and being attacked by a thug with a knife!
+If you train in kobudo, you will realize you are surrounded by weapons (books, magazines, chairs, computers, car keys, belt, coins, etc) - so learn how to use them.
+What if you are in a garden shop - my goodness, there are weapons everywhere!
 Think of some of your favorite places to visit.
-Visualize all the items and furniture around you - how can you use them for self-defense.
-And what about the car keys and coins in your pockets?
-This is what the Okinawan people did, but they also trained with the tools of their trade daily so that they would be prepared to defend against robbers, muggers or samurai armed with swords.
+Visualize the items and furniture around you - how can you use them for self-defense?
+This is what Okinawans did when they trained with tools of their trade so they would be prepared to defend against robbers, muggers or samurai armed with swords.

-Traditional Okinawan weapons include chuks (nunchaku), side-handle batons (tonfa), sickles (kama), short staff (hanbo), two sticks (nitanbo), cane (tsue), long staff (bo), oar (eku), rake (ra-ke), hoe (kuwa), weighted rope (surichin), knife (tanto), short rakes (sai), rope (hojo), weighted chain (manrikigusari), three-sectional staff (san setsu) & more.
+Traditional Okinawan weapons include chuks (nunchaku), side-handle batons (tonfa), sickles (kama), short staff (hanbo), two sticks (nitanbo), cane (tsue), long staff (bo), oar (eku), rake (ra-ke), hoe (kuwa), weighted rope (surichin), knife (tanto), short rakes (sai), rope (hojo), weighted chain (manrikigusari), three-sectional staff (san setsukon), horse shoes (tekko) & more.
 We also like to train with modern equivalents, such as car keys, kuboton (short stick), books, magazines, etc.

 Weapons taught at the Arizona School of Traditional Karate (Arizona Hombu) include: